Music: An Integral Part of NPC

 NPC Vocal Choir

 Throughout the year, we rehearse on Sunday mornings from 10:10 am to 10:55 am.
 From September through May, the choir rehearses on Wednesday evenings at 7:00 pm.
 We sing regularly at the second Sunday worship service as well as on Christmas Eve and Good Friday.
 During the summer months, there are no Wednesday rehearsals.

 Barbara Luhn has been a church musician for over 35 years and holds degrees from Oberlin College and Westminster Choir College.
 In addition to the choir at NPC, she directs the Sautee Nacoochee Community Chorale as well as the Sautee Camerata, an a cappella group focusing primarily on music of the Renaissance.
 She frequently and joyfully performs in a variety of productions with other musicians in the Valley.

 The Bells rehearse and perform seasonally, beginning in late August.
 There is generally a brief hiatus following the busy Christmas performance season, but rehearsals resume for spring performances, leading up to a summer vacation.
-Rehearsals are Sunday and begin about a half hour after the second morning service.
-They generally last one and a half to two hours.
+Rehearsals are on Sunday and begin about a half hour after the end of the second morning service.
+They generally last one-and-a-half to two hours.

 Director of Nacoochee Bells

 Clarissa Evans began playing handbells in church over 30 years ago.
 Until 2014, she rang with The Atlanta Concert Ringers, an advanced community handbell choir under the direction of Kevin McChesney.
 Upon retirement, Clarissa and her husband, Patrick, relocated to the serenity of the north Georgia mountains and joined Nacoochee Presbyterian Church.
 When asked by Music Director Barbara Luhn to lead the newly formed bell choir, she accepted the opportunity with great enthusiasm.